Regularized Riesz energies of submanifolds: Riesz energies of closed submanifolds

+Note in particular that $B_M(-k)=E_M(-k)$ if $k-n$ is odd.
 Next we summarize the situation for knots and surfaces. \begin{proposition} Let $K\subset\mathbb R^n$ be a smooth knot (i.e. closed curve).
 Then Brylinski's beta function has simple poles at negative odd integers.
 The residues at $z=-1,-3$ are

 The regularized $z$-energies for $z=-1,-3$ are given by

 For $\R z> -5, z\neq -1,-3$, it is